mancap314/mancap314.github.io/_posts/2023-12-22-documentai-ocr.md

 [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) stands for "Optical Character Recognition", and is a powerful technique for extracting texts (and possibly also their position, fonts etc.) out of images.
-This task is far from being trivial, given all the possible fonts, colors, image qualitiesi out there.
+This task is far from being trivial, given all the possible fonts, colors, image qualities out there.
 The text may also not lay on a horizontal straight line...
 Well you guess it, everything is possible in the wild, and the first step to make sense out of it is to extract the characters.